How to Add a Custom SD-JWT Credential Type

 Option B: Write the VCTM JSON Directly

-If you prefer not to use the template repository, you can author a VCTM JSON file manually following the SD-JWT VC Type Metadata specification.
+If you prefer not to use the markdown authoring workflow, you can write a VCTM JSON file directly following the SD-JWT VC Type Metadata specification.
 A minimal example:

 {